kieckhafer/dotfiles/atom/packages/atom-beautify/docs/options.md

 **Description**:

-undefined (Supported by Latex Beautify)
+Aligns columns by the alignment tabs for environments specified (Supported by Latex Beautify)

 **Example `.jsbeautifyrc` Configuration**